AssemblyScript/website/src/stdlib/typedarray.md

 * ```ts
   function set(source: TypedArray, offset?: i32): void
   ```
-  Sets the array values (started at `fromIndex`, or 0) based on the contents of another array.
+  Sets the typed array values (started at `offset`, or 0) reading input values from a specified `source` array or typed array.

 * ```ts
   function some(